 Nantgarw China Works is still extremely active in encouraging, supporting and promoting contemporary artists working with ceramics.
-The China Works currently provides studio space and facilities to three outstanding ceramicists all of whom create, fire and exhibit new work on the premises.
-All artists actively pass on their skills to both adults and children through regular workshops at China Works.
+The China Works currently provides studio space and facilities to outstanding ceramicists who create, fire and exhibit new work on the premises.
+These artists actively pass on their skills to both adults and children through regular workshops at China Works.

 My current work has been inspired by ‘Blanc de Chine’ produced in Dehua, the capital of the Fujian Province in Southwest China.
 This came about as a direct result of a visit to the ‘Fragile’ Exhibition at the National Museum of Wales.
 I was very interested in a small bowl which had been produced at the Bow factory in London.
 I researched this item and found that the influence for the bowl was Blanc de Chine.